grycap/oscar/docs/index.md

 deployed using:

-- [EC3](http://www.grycap.upv.es/ec3), an open-source tool to deploy compute clusters that can horizontally scale in terms of number of nodes with multiple plugins.
+- [EC3](http://www.grycap.upv.es/ec3), an open-source tool to deploy compute clusters that can horizontally scale in terms of the number of nodes with multiple plugins.
 - [IM](http://www.grycap.upv.es/im), an open-source virtual infrastructure
     provisioning tool for multi-Clouds.